Bird-cherry ermine: Ecology

 The host plant of the bird-cherry ermine is the bird cherry, but occasionally the caterpillars are found on cherry or buckthorn.
 The females lay their eggs on the winter buds.
 The young caterpillars overwinter underneath the bud scales and become active when the buds burst in spring.
 The larvae feed until the end of May or early June and then pupate in tightly packed communal webs on the trunk or among the herbaceous plants below.
 Because the caterpillars are concealed inside an extensive web-like nest, they can eat a whole tree bare unhindered, although it is likely that the trees will survive, with reduced growth in the following growth seasons.
 They seem to have few predators, but their numbers are reduced as a result of attacks by parasitic wasps.

 The adult insects are nocturnal and their flight time ranges from July to August.
 They feed on nectar and are attracted to lights.

+Usage of the nets in Cobweb Paintings

+Other than the name suggests, cobweb paintings used webs of ermine moths as canvas, not actually spider webs.